 Section 5.
 Place of Meetings.
 Meetings of the Board shall ordinarily be held at the office of the Superintendent of Public Instruction.
-The Board may hold meetings at such other place or places, for any time period, within the Commonwealth of Virginia, as designated in advance by the Board or the President, or in the absence of the President, by the Vice President.
+The Board may hold meetings at any location, for any time period, within the Commonwealth of Virginia, as designated in advance by the Board or the person presiding such meeting.

 Section 6.
 Adjournment.
 Any duly called meeting of the Board may be adjourned to a later time and place, determined by the Board members present, whether such members constitute a quorum for transaction of business, provided that such time and place are announced at the meeting.
-No other notice of the adjourned meeting shall be required.
+No other notice to the members of the adjourned meeting shall be required.

 Section 7.
 Voting Proxies.
-At meetings of the Board, all members present shall be entitled to exercise voting rights on all matters.
+At meetings of the Board, all members present shall be entitled to exercise voting rights on all matters, except when a member identifies a personal interest as defined in the State and Local Government Conflict of Interest Act (“COIA”; § 2.2-3100 et seq. of the Code of Virginia).
 Members not present at a meeting shall not be entitled to vote, except as provided in Article 4, Section 11.

 Section 8.
 Notices of Meetings.
 Written notice stating the date, time, and location of any meeting of the Board, and in case of a special meeting the purpose for which the meeting is called, shall be given to each Board member not less than seven days before the date of the meeting by or at the direction of the President, or the Secretary, or the persons calling the meeting.
-A notice shall be deemed duly given to a Board member when it is: (1) adopted by the Board as part of its tentative regular meeting schedule and is not subsequently changed or altered in accordance with Article 4, Section 1, or (2) when it is sent via e-mail, fax, or postal mail to the address on record for the Board member.
+A notice shall be deemed duly given to a Board member when it is (1) adopted by the Board as part of its tentative regular meeting schedule and is not subsequently changed or altered in accordance with Article 4, Section 1, or (2) sent via e-mail or postal mail to the address on record for the Board member.

 Written notice stating the date, time, and location of any meeting of the Board shall be provided to the public at least three working days prior to the meeting and in accordance with § 2.2-3707 of the Code of Virginia.

 Section 9.
 Voting and Quorum.
 Each member of the Board shall be entitled to one vote with respect to each matter voted on by the Board.
-A majority of the members of the Board physically assembled at one primary or central location shall constitute a quorum for the transaction of business.
+A majority of the members of the Board physically assembled at one location shall constitute a quorum for the transaction of business.
 Except as expressly provided otherwise in these bylaws, the vote of a majority of the Board members present at any meeting at which a quorum is present shall be the act of the Board.

 Section 10.
-Conflict of Interest.
-Board members shall read and familiarize themselves with the provisions of the State and Local Government Conflict of Interests Act, and in any case where a member has a personal interest in a particular vote of the Board, such member(s) shall excuse himself or herself from the vote of the Board.
+Personal Interest.
+Board members shall read and familiarize themselves with the provisions of COIA, and in any case where a member has a personal interest as defined in COIA in a particular item before the Board, such member shall identify that such personal interest exists before discussion or motion takes place on the item and shall be recused from participation in every aspect of the Board’s action related to the item.

-In accordance with § 2.2-3128 and § 2.2-3130 of the Code of Virginia, members of the Board shall participate in an orientation course related to the provisions of the State and Local Government Conflict of Interests Act within two months of his or her appointment to the Board and at least once during each consecutive period of two calendar years.
+In accordance with §§ 2.2-3128 and 2.2-3130 of the Code of Virginia, members of the Board shall participate in an orientation course related to the provisions of COIA within two months of appointment to the Board and at least once during each consecutive period of two calendar years.